-Minions, minions and more minions.
+Minions, minions, and more minions.
 These little creatures have completely taken over the shelves at the stores.
 From toys and clothes to balls and games you cannot turn a corner without seeing one of these little guys.
 Hasbro has hit a gold mine with The Game of Life Despicable Me version.

 This game is so much fun for the whole family.
-The mission of the game is to live the minion life of adventures and to be the first player to gather 5 bunches of bananas this becoming Gru’s favorite minion.
+The mission of the game is to live the minion life of adventures and to be the first player to gather 5 bunches of bananas thus becoming Gru’s favorite minion.

-The game includes the game board, a main numbered spinner, mini spinners, 50 action cards, 10 career cards, 4 minion movers game pieces, 4 spin to win tokens, a stack of banana bucks (minion currency) and many bunches of bananas.
+The game includes the game board, a main numbered spinner, mini spinners, 50 action cards, 10 career cards, 4 minion movers game pieces, 4 spin-to-win tokens, a stack of banana bucks (minion currency), and many bunches of bananas.

 The game board is placed flat and all of the spinners are placed on the board, the decks of cards are placed next to the game board and the bananas are appropriately placed on the beach.

-The game board is not an ending board with a start and a finish; the board does have a start, but then twists and turns without and end.
+The game board is not an ending board with a start and a finish; the board does have a start, but then twists and turns without an end.
 The reason for this is that the object of the game is collecting bananas, not completing the trek of the board.

-There are 4 ways to collect bananas, by landing on a space that is to either grab a bunch from the beach or steal a bunch from another player, with certain action cards, by winning spin to win, or by buying a bunch with 5 banana bucks.
+There are 4 ways to collect bananas, by landing on a space that is to either grab a bunch from the beach or steal a bunch from another player, with certain action cards, by winning a spin to win, or by buying a bunch with 5 banana bucks.

-There are many spaces that you have a chance of landing on; Action spaces, when you land on these you take a card from that deck next to the board and must do what is on the card, you have the chance of getting banana buck and even bananas, but equally as much if a chance if loosing those.
+There are many spaces that you have a chance of landing on; Action spaces, when you land on these you take a card from that deck next to the board and must do what is on the card, you have the chance of getting a banana buck and even bananas, but equally as much of a chance if loosing those.

 Mini-Spinner spaces: These spaces spin your little minion and possibly change their direction on the game board.
 And a little bit of fun too.

-Spin to Win spaces: On these spaces each player ‘bets’ on a number between 1-6, their spin to win token is placed on the number they choose, the large wheel is then spun.
+Spin to Win spaces: On these spaces, each player ‘bets’ on a number between 1-6, and their spin to win token is placed on the number they choose, the large wheel is then spun.
 The number that the spinner ends on is the winning minion and they receive a bunch of bananas and the bragging rights of winning spin to win!

 Tube Spaces are much like a minion twist on snakes and ladders.
 When you land on a tube, you follow the tunnel to the end and land there.

 Career Spaces: When you land here you take 2 career cards, like the beginning, and choose one.
 The other cards go to the bottom of the deck and you keep your new career card.
-I am thankful I did not land on this space, I loved my career.
+I am thankful I did not land in this space, I loved my career.

 Steal a bunch of bananas space: When you land here you get to steal a bunch of bananas from any other player.
 This is where the minion grudges are formed!